osrf/gazebo_tutorials/drcsim_install/tutorial.md

         source /opt/ros/[Your ROS Distro Name]/setup.bash   # this is necessary for drcsim 3.1.0 and later source /usr/share/drcsim/setup.sh

-    **For drcsim < 1.3.0**: you need to source the setup file from a versioned directory.
-E.g., for drcsim 1.2.X, you would do this:

-        # OLDER VERSIONS ONLY
-        source /usr/share/drcsim-1.2/setup.sh

     If you get "Warning: failed to find Gazebo's setup.sh.
 You will need to source it manually.", do as described [here](https://bitbucket.org/osrf/drcsim/issue/51/drcsim-110-setupsh-wont-load-gazebo-13)

 1. To run the DRC Simulator, try the default [launch](http://ros.org/wiki/roslaunch) file: